HomeMy WebLinkAbout2020-02-20 TB 2-20-20

 • The idea of densifying a node was convincing to people when the zoning was adopted.

-• Experience says we need to find a different way of getting to the goals articulated in t he
+• Experience says we need to find a different way of getting to the goals articulated in the

 Varna plan.